An isomorphism of motivic Galois groups: Main result

 Thus the square above will commute if the following diagram does:

 The arrows in the top left square are induced by the identifications in Theorem~\ref{thm:asp-motives} ($\mathbf{E}$ is a projective stable $(\A^{1},\tau)$-fibrant replacement of the unit spectrum) and duality which makes the square clearly commutative.
 Commutativity of the lower left square is Lemma~\ref{lem:asp-motives-relation} and~\ref{lem:compatibility-bti-as-models}.
-For the right half, consider the following diagram (all ``arrows'' are isomorphisms, either canonical or introduced before):
+We are reduced to prove commutativity of the right half. \item Consider the following diagram (all ``arrows'' are isomorphisms, either canonical or introduced before):

 The upper part clearly commutes as does the lower right square.
 For the lower left square we need to prove commutative

 and this is done as in Lemma~\ref{lem:asp-motives-relation}.
 The lower middle square is easily seen to commute hence, using duality, it only remains to prove that the composition of the dotted arrows is equal to